slommi71/slommi71/README.md

 - IBM WebSphere
 - SAP Solution Manager
 - integration of applications into large data centers
-- autoamtion of installations, deployments and configuration management
+- automation of installations, deployments and configuration management
 - infrastructure as a code

 📫 How to reach me: